pwjablonski/cn-sta-pitch/SLIDES.md

 ### Field Trips!

-- Visit the "client" companies their project is based around
+- Visit the client companies their project is based around
 - See what it's like to work at an actual tech company
 - Engage in a hands-on tech activity
 - Learn about different tech careers in "career stations" activity